thunderseethe/thunderseethe.github.io/content/posts/in-search-of-the-perfect-fold.md

 `Renamer` only has to implement `fold_name`.
 It relies on the default trait implementations to perform the rest of the fold.

-This separation of our fold into subcomponents allows us to write folds DRY as the desert, a valuable attribute in anything you're going to have more than 20 of.
+This separation of our fold into subcomponents allows us to write folds dry as the desert, a valuable attribute in anything you're going to have more than 20 of.
 A reader is able to immediately digest the purpose of `Renamer`.
 The use of default methods has alleviated them of sifting through traversal logic trying to ascertain its purpose.